thoun/splendorduel/README.md

 The empty space left buy a card is refilled only at the end of the turn.
 When a player must refill, we only change the title on his side, not on everyone side (so the opponent doesn't know if he must refill or if he can play a secret reserved card)
 If there's only one possibility to pay, we preselect, but we let the user confirm.

+In case of blocking by keeping 3 golds and 2 pearls : if player A have 3 golds and 2 pearls at the beginning of his turn 3 times in a row, display "Blocking play by retaining all pearl and gold tokens is an anti-playing practice.
+Please buy a card to unblock the situation." if player A doesn't buy a card, then player B got this message "Blocking play by retaining all pearl and gold tokens is an anti-playing practice.
+You can [end the game (win immediately)] and it will be considered as a victory for you." with a End game (win) button for player B